-Popular online meeting apps are Zoom, GoToMeeting and Join.me.
-Here’s a comparison between Zoom and GotoMeeting.
+Popular online meeting apps are Zoom and Google Meet.

 Google Meet is an included option for all users at organizations with Google Workspace.

-VoIP phone systems like RingCentral, 8x8, Ooma and Google’s Voice app can give distributed users a business phone number.
-Communication hardware options include traditional desk phones, computer and headset and mobile phone.
+VoIP phone systems like RingCentral, 8×8, Ooma, and Google’s Voice app can give distributed users a business phone number.
+Communication hardware options include traditional desk phones, computers and headsets, and mobile phones.